Sunday, December 31, 2017

 Then I went into the garden

 and forgot all about it.
-Some spider
+Some spiders

 mum, some slug half-buried